Jenny Thompson: 2004 Olympics

 At age 31, Thompson was the oldest member of the 2004 U.S. Swimming and Diving team, competing in her fourth Olympics in Athens, Greece.
 She was the anchor member of the 400-meter freestyle relay, where she contributed to a national record of 3:36.39 and a silver medal.
 She earned another silver medal as a member of the 4×100-meter medley relay.
 During her Olympic career, Thompson won twelve medals, eight of which were relay gold; the most for any female Olympic swimmer in history.

 Recent life and work

 In 2006, Thompson received a medical degree from the Columbia University College of Physicians and Surgeons.
 She did her internship at the New York City Memorial Sloan-Kettering Cancer Center, and residency anesthesiologist at the Brigham and Women's Hospital in Boston.
-In June 2010 she was assaulted when two men attempted to steal her scooter, however she was able to fight off both of her attackers.
+In June 2010, she was assaulted when two men attempted to steal her scooter, but she was able to fight off both of her attackers.

 Thompson married Daniel Richard Cumpelik on September 5, 2010.

-She currently works as an anesthesiologist for the Spectrum medical group at Maine Medical Center in Portland, Maine.

 Thompson has volunteered as a celebrity swimmer for Swim Across America, a charitable organization that raises money for cancer research, since 1995.